Domestic Violence

 What Is Considered a Deadly Weapon in a Domestic Violence Case?

-In Texas, intention has an impact on what is considered a deadly weapon.
-Anything designed, made, or adapted for the purpose of inflicting death or serious bodily harm is considered a deadly weapon by law.
+In Texas, intention impacts what is considered a deadly weapon.
+Anything designed, made, or adapted to inflict death or serious bodily harm is considered a deadly weapon by law.
 Here are some examples of deadly weapons:

 • Firearms